-How coach Tommy Amaker turned his Harvard squad into a basketball powerhouse — and saved his career in the process.
+When you think Harvard, basketball is the last thing that comes to mind.
+But coach Tommy Amaker has turned his squad into a hoops powerhouse—and saved his career in the process.

 [sidebar]As the wrapping on the championship flag was removed and allowed to descend slowly to the floor, the fans rose for a 45-second ovation while the players and their coach, 46-year-old Tommy Amaker, stood watching stoically from the sideline.
 They did not celebrate.
 Amaker, understated and private by nature, simply thanked everyone for coming.
 “We appreciate your support,” he said.
 “We’re looking forward to a wonderful season.”

 At many campuses across the country, basketball season opens with Midnight Madness, a ritual of autumn when teams officially begin practice for the upcoming season at 12:01 a.m. on the first day the NCAA allows.
 Students fill the stands, getting revved up by the band, cheerleaders, and, perhaps, other stimulants.
 Then at midnight, the players burst onto the floor amid deafening noise and entertain the crowd with thunderous dunks, no-look passes, and the like.